pypa/distlib/docs/tutorial.rst

     False

-You won't normally need to work with markers in this way -- they are dealt with by the :class:`Metadata` and :class:`Distribution` logic when needed.
+You won't normally need to work with markers in this way -- they are dealt with by the :class:`~distlib.metadata.Metadata` and :class:`~distlib.database.Distribution` logic when needed.

 Using the resource API